-Since Gender Pay Gap reporting began, EFDC have undertaken a number of initiatives to reduce its pay gap, most notably:-
+Since Gender Pay Gap reporting began, EFDC have undertaken a number of initiatives to reduce its pay gap, most notably:

-- A top down restructure of the Council resulting in the promotion of our female Strategic Director, to the position of Chief Executive; a first for this Council. - Our continuing restructuring programme has enabled us to continue to develop, promote and appoint more female senior managers and this trend continues. - Provision of the Springboard training programme for its female staff members to encourage employees to challenge themselves to think differently about their life and career goals.
-This programme is designed to help women assess themselves and their current situation, set goals and then develop the practical skills and self-confidence needed to achieve those goals.
+Provision of the Springboard training programme for its female staff members to encourage employees to challenge themselves, to think differently about their life and career goals.
+This programme is designed to help women assess themselves and their current situation, set goals and then develop the practical skills and selfconfidence needed to achieve those goals.